jaredsampson/pymolprobity/README.md

 The PyMOLProbity plugin was initially developed as part of my 2014-15 [Warren
 L. DeLano Memorial PyMOL Open Source Fellowship][posf].
 I would like to thank [Schrodinger][] for sponsoring my POSF fellowship and opportunity to work on this software.
-Specifically, I am grateful to the PyMOL developers, Thomas Holder, Blaine Bell, and Gabriel Marques, for their help, guidance, and patience.
+Specifically, I am grateful to the PyMOL developers for their help and patience.

   [Schrodinger]: http://www.schrodinger.com/